algorand/indexer/docs/DisablingParametersGuide.md

 As a concrete example: in the above snippet the endpoint `/v2/accounts` has two optional parameters that are disabled: `currency-greater-than` and `currency-less-than`.
 Querying that endpoint and providing either of those two parameters would result in an error being returned.

-**NOTE: An empty parameter configuration file results in all parameters being ENABLED.**

 ### Error Return Value

 If you query an endpoint with a required parameter you will receive a `400` response with a json message explaining the error.